James W. Johnson

 -Christa McAuliffe

-I am on the leadership committe of Polaris, an entirely graduate student led organization dedicated to fostering a more inclusive environment and improving the retention of students from disadvantaged backgrounds in Physics and Astronomy at Ohio State.
+As a graduate student, I served on the leadership committe of Polaris, an entirely graduate student led organization dedicated to fostering a more inclusive environment and improving the retention of students from disadvantaged backgrounds in Physics and Astronomy at Ohio State.
 To this end, Polaris focuses on fostering a sense of belonging, developing a science identity, and improving self-efficacy among students.

 Polaris's first and foremost initiative is its mentorship course offered to students in their first two years of Ohio State math, physics, and astronomy bachelors programs.
 While initiating discussion about the status of diversity in STEM, this course also pairs students with graduate and upper-level undergraduate mentors who will help them learn to maintain a mentor-mentee relationship, develop goals, communicate effectively, and harness mentorship as a pathway to academic excellence.